dibyendumajumdar/nj/README.md

 ## Build Instructions

-You can build the libraries and install the C headers plus library.
+You can build the libraries and install the header files plus library.
 On Windows a static library is built.
-On Mac OSX and Linux a shared library will be built.
+On Mac OSX and Linux a shared library will be built (JITBuilder library will be static however).

 Note - the only builds I have done so far as X86-64 versions.
 I have no means of testing other architectures.